If you want to take control of your asthma, knowledge is power. Here's what you need to know:

 Having an action plan can help you feel more in control of your asthma, improve your lung function, and reduce your risk of ending up in the hospital or emergency room.
 If you don't have an action plan, talk to your doctor.
 For more information on asthma action plans, see "Your asthma action plan" (the next section of this article).

 If you're having trouble keeping your asthma under control, talk to your doctor.
 Uncontrolled asthma can not only lead to missed school, work, and social activities, but if severe, it can lead to hospitalization and even death.
-Approximately 10 people die each week in Canada from asthma.
-Don't become a statistic - get your asthma under control!
+Take action today and get your asthma under control!